-26 It could be physically tiring for players to hit the same serve too often, which causes players to "switch up" their serves too much.
+&lt;sup>26 It could be physically tiring for players to hit the same serve too often, which causes players to "switch up" their serves too much.
 For example, a serve to the left may be faster than a serve to the right and thus harder on the server's shoulder.
 At the same time, a serve to the right may have more spin and thus be harder on the server's back.
 Since the players in the data set are top professionals and near (or at) the end of a major tournament, though, any such effect should be small.

-Master's Cup, a large invitational tournament for the top eight players in the world at the end of the year.
-The earliest of these matches was Ken Rosewall-Stan Smith at Wimbledon in 1974 and the most recent (included in my data set but not Walker and Wooders (2001)) is Roger Federer-Marat Safin at the 2005 Australian Open.
+Wimbledon in 1974 and the most recent (included in my data set but not Walker and Wooders (2001)) is Roger Federer-Marat Safin at the 2005 Australian Open.